-This assignment is due on October 1, and it is worth 25% of your mark.
-This assignment builds on the archival research that you did in Prince Rupert, but you are expected to supplement it with digitized historical documents and secondary sources.
+This assignment is due on October 4, and it is worth 25% of your mark.
+This assignment builds on the archival research that you did in Prince Rupert/Port Edward, but you are expected to supplement it with digitized historical documents and secondary sources.
 Students may work alone or in groups of two for this assignment.
 Below is a list of possible digitized primary sources that you can consult in Prince George after the course is over.

 Students will do one of the following four activities or, with approval from Dr. Bryce, students may carry out any other project that that shares original historical research with the community.

 1) Make or greatly transform a Wikipedia page.
-Students should submit a PDF (via e-mail) of the page before and after they modified it.
+Students should submit a PDF (via Blackboard) of the page before and after they modified it.
 Students should consult this article about becoming a contributor:

 Students should read these two articles about the pedagogical value of this assignment:

 2) Create a podcast with the help of the UNBC CFUR radio station.
-The podcast should be between 3 and 10 minutes long.
-There will be a one-hour training session at the CFUR radio station on campus (near the Thirsty Moose) at 9:00 am on Friday, September 15.
-If you cannot make it to this session, you cannot do this assignment.
+The podcast should be approximately 10 minutes long.
+There will be a one-hour training session at the CFUR radio station on campus (near the Thirsty Moose) at 2:30 pm on Thursday, September 5.
+If you cannot make it to this session, you cannot do this assignment (unless you are already comfortable with audio production).
 After this training session, students should book a one-hour time slot with the station manager so that they can record and edit their podcast.
 Before the day of recording, students should prepare a script, and they should practice it several times in advance so that minimal editing work is required.
 Students should send Dr. Bryce the completed podcast as an MP3 (or other audio format) via e-mail.
 The radio station would like to broadcast all of these podcasts once complete, and the files will also be posted to the course website for future listeners.